 In South Africa the retail price of steel-cut oats in 2021 is R23 for 1kg, making it quite an expensive grain.

-1 cup has a mass of 100g approximately and when cooked makes five-times as much.
+1 cup has a mass of 100g approximately and when cooked makes five servings.

-So 1 cup of cooked oats costs R2.30 / 5 ~ 50 cents per serving.
+So 1 cup of cooked oats costs R2.30 / 5 or roughly 50 cents per serving.
 Even being generous with butter, honeycomb and cream you have a solid start to your breakfast for under one rand.

 Betaine is an important nutrient linked to greater well-being and prevention of disease.
 In grains it is found mainly in the bran, so when refined there is far less.
 Whilst oatmeal has about half of that in wheat it is still an important source.